abpio/abp-commercial-docs/en/others/penetration-test-report.md

 HTTP Strict Transport Security (HSTS) is a web security policy mechanism whereby a web server declares that complying user agents (such as a web browser) are to interact with it using only secure HTTPS connections (i.e. HTTP layered over TLS/SSL).
 HSTS is an IETF standards track protocol and is specified.

+**Solution**:

-**Solution**: Enabling HSTS on production.
+Enabling HSTS on production.

 **Explanation**:

-This vulnerability was reported as a positive alert because the application ran on `Development` mode.
+This vulnerability was reported as a positive alert because the application ran in `Development` mode.
 We enable HSTS on `Production` mode as can be seen in the image below, therefore this is a false-positive alert.

 ![HSTS](../images/pen-test-hsts.png)